openstack/python-openstackclient/doc/source/command-objects/subnet-pool.rst

 .. option:: --name <name>

-    List only subnets of given name in output
+    List only subnet pools of given name in output

 .. option:: --address-scope <address-scope>

-    List only subnets of given address scope (name or ID) in output
+    List only subnet pools of given address scope (name or ID) in output

 subnet pool set
 ---------------